Paul Edmund Strzelecki and James Macarthur - Sydney to Mt. Kosciusko via Adelong 1840

 The entire outfit of the expedition was born principally by me, and cost me upwards of £500.

-Mr Riley and I left Parramatta on the 17th January 1840, Count Strezlecki and his servant, with one pack- horse, joined us at Gunong, near Goulburn Plains, on the 5th February.
+Mr Riley and I left Parramatta on the 17th January 1840, Count Strezlecki and his servant, with one pack-horse, joined us at Gunong, near Goulburn Plains, on the 5th February.

+We reached my stations near the Tumut on the 11th February, from thence I despatched a party overland to meet me in Melbourne, under the charge of Mr Hector McKay, now residing at Bacchus Marsh.
 We started from Ellerslie on the afternoon of the 2nd March, 1840, and on the 26th March passed Mr McAlister's Station beyond Omeo plains.
 Here we found Mr McMillan absent, but received much kind attention and aid from young Mr McAlister.

 From here we learned that Mr McMillan had penetrated to a fine grazing country about a week previously (in the direction we intended travelling), but the party had been obliged to return for want of provisions.